 A/C Parts Basics: Part one, what’s in there anyway?

-The A/C Receiver Drier (Accumulator)
+A/C Receiver Drier (Accumulator)

 The compressor does the heavy lifting in all A/C systems, and is powered by the engine by means of belt and pulley.
-The main purpose of the compressor is exactly what it sounds like, it takes the cold refrigerant vapor coming out of the evaporator and compresses it into a hot high pressure gas.
+The main purpose of the compressor is exactly what it sounds like, it takes the cold refrigerant vapor coming out of the evaporator and compresses it into a hot high-pressure gas.
 The A/C Compressor is probably the most complicated single component in the air conditioning system of your car, and can fail in many ways.
-You used to be able to replace A/C Compressor seals, A/C Compressor Clutches, A/C Compressor bearings and other items, but the industry (of course) is moving in a direction that prohibits maintenance and rather forces customers to buy a complete new assembly.
+You used to be able to replace A/C Compressor seals, A/C Compressor clutches, A/C Compressor bearings and other items, but the industry (of course) is moving in a direction that prohibits maintenance and rather forces customers to buy a complete new assembly.
 Signs of a compressor that needs to be replaced can be leaks of any kind (bad seals), bad or seized clutches, terrible groaning or grinding noises (internal bearings), or excess drag on the engine by any combination of those three.
-A bad AC Compressor should not be left alone since it can cause unnecessary drag and fatigue on other engine systems connected to your serpentine belt, and contribute to an inefficient car.
+A bad AC Compressor should not be left alone since they can cause unnecessary drag and fatigue on other engine parts connected to your serpentine belt, and contribute to an inefficient car.

-*Top tip – The passageway are extremely narrow, almost needle thin on many newer cars, which means they can get clogged easily.
-Sometimes full A/C flushes will not be able to remove contaminates from condenser, which is why I recommend replacing the condenser at the same time as the compressor and A/C Receiver Drier for a complete AC service (the expansion valve is a good idea too, if you can reach it easily).
+*Top tip – The passageways are extremely narrow, almost needle thin on many newer cars, which means they can get clogged easily.
+Sometimes full A/C flushes will not be able to remove contaminates from a condenser, which is why I recommend replacing the condenser at the same time as the compressor and A/C Receiver Drier for a complete AC service (the expansion valve is a good idea too, if you can reach it easily).
 You want to avoid turning your A/C condenser into an expensive filter.

-A/C Receiver Drier (Accumulator) – Shop for your vehicle
+A/C Receiver Drier (Accumulator)

 A/C Expansion Valve (or Orifice Tube in some systems)